juliokscesar/griffinLog/README.md

-﻿# jkscLog - A Simple Logging Library for C jkscLog is a simple logging library just to include the basics of logging info to a file, what you could simply do with no library, but jksc helps by having no need to write every single time.
+﻿# griffinLog - A Simple Logging Library for C griffinLog is a simple logging library just to include the basics of logging info to a file, what you could simply do with no library, but helps by having no need to write every single time.

 ## Attention
-jkscLog literally only includes the basics - Initiating, Writing (Info, Debug, Warning, Critical, Fatal) and Finishing (and a function to get the datetime).
+griffinLog literally only includes the basics - Initiating, Writing (Info, Debug, Warning, Critical, Fatal) and Finishing (and a function to get the datetime).

 ## Getting Started
-To use jkscLib, you only need to clone the repository or download the needed files for your programming language. **THIS IS NOT AN ADVANCED LIBRARY, ONLY SOMETHING I WROTE TO USE ON PERSONAL PROJECTS**.
+To use griffin, you only need to clone the repository or download the needed files for your programming language. **THIS IS NOT AN ADVANCED LIBRARY, ONLY SOMETHING I WROTE TO USE ON PERSONAL PROJECTS**.
-Clone the repository with `git clone https://github.com/juliokscesar/jkscLog.git`
+Clone the repository with `git clone https://github.com/juliokscesar/griffinLog.git`

 ### Requirements
-- jkscLog.h
+- griffinLog.h
-- jkscLog.c
+- griffinLog.c
 - CMake (if you are going to use the static library)

 **This library can be used with C++ as well.**